 Figure S1.
 Regions of high expression on the mitochondrial chromosome identify the mitochondrial rRNA genes in C. neoformans H99 strain: The depth of coverage plot of the whole H99 mitochondrial chromosome is shown.
 The C. neoformans large and small mitochondrial rRNA genes were clearly identified as the two regions of the mitochondrial genome with depth of coverage that is much higher than any other part of the chromosome.

 Figure S2.
-Scatterplot of all genes show that RNase H- and Ribo-Zero-treated libraries recapitulate the gold standard while Poly(A)-treated libraries underrepresent some genes: In the RNase H- and Ribo-Zero-treated libraries, most genes have counts that are highly correlated with the Unenriched libraries, whereas Poly(A)-treated libraries have low counts for a number of expressed genes.
-For each biological replicate (subplot columns labeled “A”, “B”, and “C”), per-gene normalized read counts for each enrichment method are plotted as a function of the gold standard (normalized read counts averaged across the Unenriched libraries).
+Scatterplot of all genes show that RNase H- and Ribo-Zero-treated libraries recapitulate the Unenriched libraries while Poly(A)-treated libraries underrepresent some genes: In the RNase H- and Ribo-Zero-treated libraries, most genes have counts that are highly correlated with the Unenriched libraries, whereas Poly(A)-treated libraries have low counts for a number of expressed genes.
+For each biological replicate (subplot columns labeled “A”, “B”, and “C”), per-gene normalized read counts for each enrichment method are plotted as a function of the normalized read counts averaged across the Unenriched libraries.
 All annotated genes in the C. neoformans genome are plotted, excluding rRNA genes and genes containing coding-strand rRNA duplications.
 For libraries with technical replicates (RNase H and Ribo-Zero), only one of the replicates is shown.
 The same data are visualized on a linear scale (A) and a log scale (B).

 Figure S3.
-Scatterplot of protein-coding genes show that RNase H- and Ribo-Zero-treated libraries recapitulate the gold standard while Poly(A)-treated libraries underrepresent some protein-coding genes: In the RNase H- and Ribo-Zero-treated libraries, most protein-coding genes have counts that are highly correlated with the Unenriched libraries, whereas Poly(A)-treated libraries have low counts for a number of protein-coding genes.
+Scatterplot of protein-coding genes show that RNase H- and Ribo-Zero-treated libraries recapitulate the Unenriched libraries while Poly(A)-treated libraries underrepresent some protein-coding genes: In the RNase H- and Ribo-Zero-treated libraries, most protein-coding genes have counts that are highly correlated with the Unenriched libraries, whereas Poly(A)-treated libraries have low counts for a number of protein-coding genes.
 This plot is the same as Figure S2, but only shows protein-coding genes, excluding genes containing coding-strand rRNA duplications.
 The same data are visualized on a linear scale (A) and a log scale (B).

 Figure S4.
-Scatterplot of annotated ncRNA genes show that the RNase H- and Ribo-Zero-treated libraries recapitulate the gold standard while Poly(A)-treated libraries underrepresent many ncRNA genes: In the RNase H- and Ribo-Zero-treated libraries, most annotated ncRNA genes have counts that are well-correlated with the Unenriched libraries, whereas Poly(A)-treated libraries have low counts for almost all annotated ncRNA genes.
+Scatterplot of annotated ncRNA genes show that the RNase H- and Ribo-Zero-treated libraries recapitulate the Unenriched libraries while Poly(A)-treated libraries underrepresent many ncRNA genes: In the RNase H- and Ribo-Zero-treated libraries, most annotated ncRNA genes have counts that are well-correlated with the Unenriched libraries, whereas Poly(A)-treated libraries have low counts for almost all annotated ncRNA genes.
 This plot is the same as Figure S2, but only shows annotated ncRNA genes, excluding rRNA.
 The same data are visualized on a linear scale (A) and a log scale (B).

 Figure S5.
 The RNase H depletion method performs as well as the Ribo-Zero depletion method for annotated ncRNA genes when the outlier CNAG_12993 is excluded: When outlier ncRNA gene CNAG_12993 is excluded, the RNase H depletion method has specificity for annotated ncRNA genes that is as good as the Ribo-Zero depletion method.
 Pearson correlations were calculated in the same way as Figure 4, except CNAG_12993 was excluded from the analysis.